 Disc golf is a popular flying disc sport in which players throw a disc at a target; it is played using rules similar to golf.
 It is often played on a course of 9 or 18 holes.
 In Rochester, players gather at Slatterly Park and East Park.

 Rainy day?
 Too hot to be out in the sun?
 Sign up for FREE bowling!
-Kids can sign up here 2 free games each day of the KBF (Kids Bowl Free) program, all summer long, courtesy of Bowlocity and Colonial Lanes along with partner schools and organizations.
+Kids can sign up here for 2 free games each day of the KBF (Kids Bowl Free) program, all summer long, courtesy of Bowlocity and Colonial Lanes along with partner schools and organizations.

 Think nothing happens during the winter months?
 Not in Rochester, MN!
 Families love to gather for awesome downhill sledding at the giant hill in Judd Park!
 What about ice skating?
 There are many rinks and types of activity to choose from.
 Some locations have warming houses, others have lights to skate by at night, and others are great for hockey players looking for a pickup game!

 Markets and Festivals

 Rochester MN Farmer’s Market is available year-round in different locations.
 The outdoor market is a great place to get fresh, local food but it’s also a fantastic place to enjoy the sunshine, meet up with friends, and enjoy the musicians.

-Quarry Hill Nature Center offers over 8 miles of trails and a newly renovated nature center building which houses live animals and an admission free Exploration Hall.
-As of June 2021, Exploration Hall is temporarily not open to the public.
+Quarry Hill Nature Center offers over 8 miles of trails and a newly renovated nature center building that houses live animals and an admission-free Exploration Hall.
+Quarry Hill is open on the weekends.
+Check their website for up-to-date hours.

-Foster Arend Park features a lake with beach and swimming area, fishing, sand volleyball, horseshoes, paved and unpaved trails, playground, open play field, picnic shelter, and rentable space.
+Foster Arend Park features a lake with a beach and swimming area, fishing, sand volleyball, horseshoes, paved and unpaved trails, playground, open playfield, picnic shelter, and rentable space.
 An inflatable water park is also available for a fee.